Over the course of human history, most people who have ever lived… lived outside.

 I’m not suggesting that we can or should return to a pre-industrialized society as though that’s the pinnacle of human existence.
 I am pointing out, though, that the fundamental issue with homelessness today is not that people live outside: it’s that we created a society exclusively for people who live inside, and then cast large swaths of people out of it.
 We seized control of a river meant to nourish everyone and are selling it back to people, leaving some without access and calling it “the way the world works.”
 (This was meant to be a metaphor, but we also literally do this.)

 And this gets to the core of why I’m so defensive of encampments and their right to exist and flourish in the midst of our generations-long housing crisis.
-All of what we consider to be “advances” in society could have been for everyone, and yet in the West we have largely decided that profiting from progress for some was more important than using it for our mutual flourishing.
+All of what we consider to be “advances” in society could have been for everyone, and yet in the West we have largely decided that allowing some to profit from progress was more important than everyone flourishing together.

 When we do this with housing, encampments form—in a way, returning to a more human way of living that prioritizes interdependence and shared survival.
 So we punish them for it—in part, I believe, because it shames us; it exposes some of the central lies we used to prioritize progress over beloved community.

 But the truth is that we could have both.
 There is enough!
-Everyone could eat, have access to water, health care, internet, even pushed air.
+Everyone could eat, have access to water, health care, internet, even air conditioning.
 We could have all those things and enjoy communal care, solidarity, and flourishing.
 We just choose not to.

 And until we make a new choice, unsheltered people will bear the consequences.
-And this Winter, we’ll lose dozens.
+Every Winter, we lose hundreds of our neighbors.

 The next move is ours.